killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

 ---
-title: 'Using Rust typestates for BCF writing'
+title: "Using Rust typestates for BCF writing"
-publishDate: '2026-05-08'
+publishDate: "2026-05-08"
-updatedAt: '2026-05-08'
+updatedAt: "2026-05-08"
 draft: true
 categories:
   - rust
   - bioinformatics
   - type-system
 ---

 If you've ever needed to produce a typed binary format where the header constrains what the body can contain, you've probably written validation code that runs at runtime and hoped your tests cover the edge cases.
 With Rust, you can turn this into compile errors (my favorite!) using typestates and phantom types.
 These patterns generalize well beyond any single format.
 I've previously [mentioned this][elegant-apis-in-rust] 10 years ago in a post,